DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/08/05 v0.780
 - Fixed bug where when viewing other player's item will result in app freeze
-- Fixed issue with item details page where when item is scrapped the page stays as empty, now it automatically exist the page
+- Fixed issue with item details page where when item is scrapped the page stays as empty, now it automatically exits the page

 ### 2022/08/04 v0.780
 - Chat server internal update, should help with stability